Randy Arozarena Player Props: Rays vs. Red Sox

 Randy Arozarena At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 14th, his on-base percentage ranks 20th, and he is 30th in the league in slugging.
+- Among the qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 40th and he is 51st in slugging.

-- Arozarena enters this game on a 10-game hitting streak.
-In his last outings, he's hitting .381 with one homer.
+- In 90.9% of his games this season (10 of 11), Arozarena has picked up at least one hit, and in four of those games (36.4%) he recorded multiple hits.

-- Arozarena has gotten a hit in all 10 games this year, with more than one hit four times (40.0%).
+- He has hit a long ball in two of 11 games played this year, and in 4.1% of his plate appearances.

-- In seven games this year (70.0%), he has scored, including multiple runs twice.
+- In seven games this season (63.6%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.